nooblk-98/Web-DL/README.md

 4. `archiver/index.js` zips the mirrored folder into `public/sites/`, the temp mirror is removed, and the download link is sent back.
 5. `lib/cleanup.js` periodically deletes zips older than the configured TTL.

-## Configuration ⚙️
+## Configuration

-All optional; sensible defaults are used.
+Everything is optional and falls back to sensible defaults.
 Set via environment variables:

 | Variable | Default | Description |
 | --- | --- | --- |